jayathachan/RAG-Powered-Text-to-SQL-Enhancing-Data-Accessibility-with-AI/README.md

 - **Data Preprocessing**: Leveraged FAISS-based semantic retrieval to enrich queries and used Unsloth for efficient tokenization and LoRA-based fine-tuning.
 - **Baseline Comparisons**: Benchmarked against multiple models including N-Gram, Seq2Seq LSTM, and pre-trained Mistral and LLaMA.
 - **LLM Fine-Tuning**: Fine-tuned a LLaMA 3.2B-Instruct model using a domain-specific NBA dataset via Unsloth, applying 5-bit quantization for GPU efficiency.
-- **Evaluation Metrics**: Assessed output quality using ROUGE-1, ROUGE-L, BLEU, and BERTScore to capture syntactic and semantic fidelity.
+- **Evaluation Metrics**: Assessed output quality using ROUGE-1, ROUGE-L, BLEU, and BERTScore.
-- **Chatbot Interface**: Implemented a Streamlit + LangChain-based chatbot to allow intuitive natural language interaction with the NBA database.
+- **Chatbot Interface**: Implemented a Streamlit + LangChain-based chatbot.
 - **Local Deployment**: Deployed the quantized LLM locally using Ollama, with public access enabled through Ngrok for easy testing and demonstrations.

 # To run the Q-A_app locally